dylanbabel/yinandyams/_posts/2020-07-08-choco-blueb-oatmeal-bars.md

 ### ***Recipe notes:***

-*&ast;swap for walnuts, pecans, peanuts OR seeds such as pumpkin seeds*
+[^1]: for walnuts, pecans, peanuts OR seeds such as pumpkin seeds

-*&ast;&ast;swap for any kind of dried fruit or berry such as cranberries or raisins OR for a bar that is*
+[^2]: for any kind of dried fruit or berry such as cranberries or raisins OR for a bar that is

-*&ast;&ast;&ast;less sweet substitute with some seeds or more nuts swap with a vegan alternative lice rice syrup to veganise*
+[^3]: less sweet substitute with some seeds or more nuts swap with a vegan alternative lice rice syrup to veganise

 {% include gallery id="layouts_gallery" %}